 KILIMANJARO SAFARIS Africa Animal Kingdom

 Soon you arrive at the boarding platform, enter your truck and head into the animal reserve.
-Off you go down the bumpy dirt trail and into Africa!
+Off you go down the bumpy dirt trail and into the reserve!

 The Vehicle emerges from thick vegetation into the vast savannah grasslands.
-In this area you might see Giraffes, Sable Antelope, and Ostriches.
+In this area you might see Giraffes, Sable Antelope, Thompson’s Gazelles, Ankole-Watusi Cattle, Wildebeest, and more!
+To the left, you’ll pass a rocky area where Hyenas or African Wild Dogs may be spotted.
 The land is very different here and is accented by termite mounds up to 20 feet high.

 More watering holes, you might see the white rhinos wallowing in the mud.
 There are other hoofed animals: the kudu, scimitar-horned oryx and the long-horned eland along with sharp-eyed cheetahs up there among the rocks.

-Coming around the last bend, your attention will quickly be drawn to the high rock formation on your left, where the King and Queen of the Savanaah reside…the Kopje Lions.
-Lions do spend the majority of their day sleeping; so don’t expect to see much activity.
+Coming around the next bend, your attention will quickly be drawn to the high rock formation on your left, where the King and Queen of the Savanaah reside…the Lions!
+Lions do spend the majority of their day sleeping; so don’t expect to see much movement.

 This is when your safari comes to an end, as the vehicle rejoins the main roads and the Park Ranger Station comes into view.